Boeing says it will not win approval to return MAX to service before 2020

-WASHINGTON (Reuters) - Boeing Co (BA.N) acknowledged on Thursday it will not win approval this year from the Federal Aviation Administration to return the 737 MAX to service after the company’s chief executive met with senior officials in Washington.
+WASHINGTON, Dec 12 (Reuters) - Boeing Co acknowledged on Thursday it will not win approval this year from the Federal Aviation Administration to return the 737 MAX to service after the company’s chief executive met with senior officials in Washington.

 Boeing Chief Executive Dennis Muilenburg met with Federal Aviation Administration chief Steve Dickson, and the company said in a statement it will “work with the FAA to support their requirements and their timeline as we work to safely return the Max to service in 2020.”